Growth in noncommutative algebras and entropy in derived categories: Introduction

 Suppose that the algebra $A$ is graded coherent.
 If $\mathsf{gr}(A)$ and $\mathsf{tors}( A)$ denote the categories of $\mathbb{Z}$-graded finitely presented right modules and finite-dimensional such modules, one can consider the quotient category $\mathsf{qgr}(A):= \mathsf{gr}(A)/ \mathsf{tors} (A)$ as the category of coherent sheaves on the noncommutative variety.
 Following the approach of M.~Artin and Zhang \cite{Artin1994NoncommutativeSchemes} (based partially on the work by Verevkin~\cite{verevkin1992noncommutative} and earlier ideas of Manin), one can associate to the noncommutative variety the triple $(\qgr A, \mathcal{O}, s)$, where $\qgr A $ is the abelian category of ``coherent sheaves'', $\mathcal{O}$ is the ``structure sheaf'' (the image of the right module $A_A$ in $\qgr A$), and $s$ is the ``polarization'' (the autoequivalence of $\qgr A$ induced by the shift of grading $M \mapsto M[1]$ of graded modules).
 Under mild assumptions (which holds for many Noetherian and coherent regular algebras), one can recover the algebra $A$ from the triple~\cite[Sec.~4]{Artin1994NoncommutativeSchemes}, \cite{Polishchuk2005NoncommutativeAlgebras}.
 However, generally the category $\qgr A$ and the whole triple contain less information than the algebra $A$.

 How much information about a noncommutative variety is retained by the bounded derived category of coherent sheaves $\mathbf{D}^b(\mathsf{qgr}(A))$?
-Let $S$ denotes the Serre twist\footnote{This functor should not be confused with either the Serre functor in the sense of Bondal and Kapranov or the translation functor of the triangulated category.} on $\mathbf{D}^b (\mathsf{qgr}(A))$, that is, the endofunctor induced by the degree shift $s$.
-In important cases, the triangulated category $\mathbf{D}^b (\mathsf{qgr}(A))$ admits a classical generator.
+Let $S$ denotes the Serre twist on $\mathbf{D}^b (\mathsf{qgr}(A))$, that is, the endofunctor induced by the degree shift $s$.\footnote{The Serre twist functor should not be confused with either the Serre functor in the sense of Bondal and Kapranov or the translation functor of the triangulated category.} In important cases, the triangulated category $\mathbf{D}^b (\mathsf{qgr}(A))$ admits a classical generator.
 Then the complexity of the endofunctor $S$ is measured by its categorical entropy $\mathsf{h}_t (S)$~\cite{Dimitrov2014DynamicalCategories} and polynomial entropy $\hpol_t(S) $~\cite{fan2021categorical}.
 Generally, these entropies are functions of a real variable $t$, but we see that in important cases they are constant equal to the growth entropy and the Gelfand--Kirillov dimension of the algebra.
 Thus, these two types of entropy can be regarded as dimension-like invariants of the variety insofar as the dimension is reflected by the derived category.

 In the classical projective geometry setting, the connection between asymptotic invariants of a commutative algebra and the corresponding derived invariant of a smooth projective variety follows from the results of~\cite{fan2021categorical}: